 2. Run an Excel VBA Code to Create Workflow Chart

 Visual Basic for Application is shortened as VBA.
 Microsoft created VBA.
-We can access excel-incompatible functions via VBA code.
+We can access Excel-incompatible functions via VBA code.
 VBA in Excel is another exciting way to visualize chart problems.
 We’ll graph a workflow chart in Excel using VBA in this lesson.
+You can also perform workflow automation in Excel.
 Please follow these directions to finish the assignment.

 - To begin, choose the desired sheet as the Active sheet.